The United States Hang Gliding and Paragliding Association (USHPA) will pursue its mission through:

 The USHPA Organization

-A membership in the Association carries many other benefits.
-There are over 100 local chapters and clubs, chartered by the USHPA, which can provide an invaluable learning experience and camaraderie for those interested in or actively involved in the sports.
+A membership in the association carries many other benefits.
+There are over 80 local chapters and clubs, chartered by the USHPA, which can provide an invaluable learning experience and camaraderie for those interested in or actively involved in the sports.
 All full members are covered under the USHPA Participant and Third Party Liability Insurance policy, which provides insurance coverage to members while participating in their air sports.
-The Association publishes a monthly magazine, Hang Gliding and Paragliding.
+The Association publishes a monthly magazine, USHPA Pilot.
 A full membership includes a subscription to the magazine.

-Thank you for checking in with us on your web surf.
-We hope you enjoy our web site and if there is anything the USHPA can do for you, don't hesitate to contact us.
-You can call 800-616-6888 or send an e-mail to email@example.com.
+If there is anything the USHPA can do for you, don't hesitate to contact us.
+You can call (800) 616-6888 or send an e-mail to [email protected].